ThreatDataScience/blast3r/readme.txt

                                           "([0-9]{1,3}[\.]){3}[0-9]{1,3}")
  --peers (--get-peers)                  : Get the current peers of each torrent
                                           (default: false)
+ --proxy                                : If a SOCKS proxy should be used
+                                          (default: false)
- --query VAL                            : Run a search with the specified query
+ --proxy-ip VAL                         : The SOCKS proxy IP addres (default: ) --proxy-port N                         : The SOCKS proxy port (default: 0) --query (-q) VAL                       : Run a search with the specified query
                                           strings as targets.
  --save-config                          : Saves the provided config to disk
                                           (default: false)